ouladsaidkhadidja/Discord-information-grapper/README.md

-# Discord-information-grapper
+# Discord-token-graper

 ## Explanation :
-This demonstration shows a **real Discord token grabber** that steals the victim’s session and how malicious QR codes can be used to compromise Discored accounts
+This demonstration shows a **real Discord token graper** that steals the victim’s session and how malicious QR codes can be used to compromise Discored accounts
 . purpose:
 educate users and devlopers about:
 - Social engineering risks